A strong weapon against cancer may be as close as your medicine cabinet.

-Colon cancer, rectal cancer and prostate cancer are among the most common and life-threatening cancers in the United States, according to the National Cancer Institute.
+Colon cancer, rectal cancer and prostate cancer are among the most common cancers in the United States, according to the National Cancer Institute.
 But aspirin use could have a positive impact on your risks for these diseases.

-“Studies show long-term aspirin use lowers rates of precancerous colorectal polyps and prostate lesions,” Bresalier explains.
+“Studies show long-term aspirin use lowers rates of precancerous colorectal polyps and prostate lesions,” Bresalier says.
 In fact, taking a low-dose aspirin daily could reduce your colon cancer and rectal cancer risks by as much as 50%.

 The story is much the same for other common cancers.
 A study of recovering breast cancer patients found those who took a daily aspirin for three to five years were 60% less likely to suffer from a recurrence of the disease.
-The aspirin swallowers also were 71% less likely to die as a result of breast cancer.
+The aspirin users also were 71% less likely to die as a result of breast cancer.